-Our business continued to grow in 2022, while the safety level and safety requirements of our operations also increased.
+Our business continued to grow in 2023, while the safety level and safety requirements of our operations also increased.
+In 2023, we also appointed our Group's first Safety Manager to make our safety work even more systematic.

-We monitor damage to our gas pipeline by using the damage frequency indicator (damaged pieces per 100 km), which fell from 1.2 to 0.4 between 2002 and 2022.
-In 2019-2022, the total length of our distribution pipeline increased from 510 km to roughly 1,016 km, but the number of damaged pieces per year has remained largely unchanged.
+We monitor damage in our gas pipeline by using the damage frequency indicator (damaged pieces per 100 km), which fell from 1.2 to 0.6 between 2002 and 2023.

+In 2019-2023, the total length of our distribution pipeline increased from 510 km to roughly 1,244 km, but the number of damaged pieces per year has remained largely unchanged.
 This means that our sustainability and development efforts have not only significantly reduced our methane emissions, but also improved the safety of our gas distribution network.

 The safety of our personnel is a top priority for us, and we want to maintain our position as a safe employer.
 Most of our employees perform administrative duties at the office, which means that physical risks are low, but the risk of psychological stress has been identified.
-In addition employee satisfaction, we monitor the rate of absences due to sickness, which was a very moderate 0.6% in 2022.
+In addition to monitoring employee satisfaction, we monitor the sickness absence rate, which was 1% in 2023